Derry, New Hampshire: Geography

 Derry is in southern New Hampshire, in southwestern Rockingham County.
 It is 12 mi southeast of Manchester, the state's largest city, and 16 mi northwest of Lawrence, Massachusetts.
 The town is crossed by Interstate 93 and New Hampshire routes 28, 28 Bypass, and 102.

 According to the United States Census Bureau, the town has a total area of 94.0 sqkm, of which 91.9 sqkm are land and 2.1 sqkm are water, comprising 2.26% of the town.
-Derry is drained by Beaver Brook, a south-flowing tributary of the Merrimack River.
-Island Pond is on the southeast border of the town and drains to the Spicket River, another tributary of the Merrimack.
+Derry is drained by Beaver Brook, a southward-flowing tributary of the Merrimack River.
+Island Pond is on the southeastern border of the town and drains to the Spicket River, another tributary of the Merrimack.
 A small section along the northern border of town drains north to the Exeter River, part of the Piscataqua River watershed.
 The highest point in the town is Warner Hill, at 605 ft above sea level, where from the top one can see the Boston skyline on a clear day.

 Derry's downtown is located near the town's western border at the intersection of Routes 102 and 28, and the village of East Derry is located approximately 2 mi to the east and close to the geographic center of the town.
 Both areas are part of the Derry census-designated place.